United Drapery Stores: Early history

 In 1925, Charterhouse Bank set up Charterhouse Investment Trust.
 The trust started buying up department stores: Hinds & Co, John Blundell, Shinners, S. Young & Son and Hawes Brothers, as well as retailers Walker & Penistans and Joseph Carton and Co, in the London suburbs under the stewardship of Charterhouse chairman Sir Arthur Wheeler, 1st Baronet.
 In 1927, the trust floated United Drapery Stores as the holding company for these businesses.
 In 1928, Henry Glave, a department store in New Oxford Street acquired the business under the management of Sir Arthur Wheeler, 1st Baronet, who had recently resigned from Charterhouse.
+The company in 1930 reported profits of £102,413.
 By 1931, this had grown to 112 retail outlets, however Wheeler was declared bankrupt and Martin Price of Viney, Price and Goodyear were instructed to resolve the affairs of Henry Glave, with United Drapery Stores sold to help pay Wheeler's debts.
 It had transpired that funds from United Drapery Stores had been moved to M.I.G.
 Trust, a company used in connection with Wheeler's investments.
 The business was purchased by Eagle Star Insurance Company.
 In 1932, it acquired the business of Stewart's Clothiers Ltd, bringing its number of outlets to 232.
-Control of the John Anstee group of large drapery outlets and department stores, including Arding & Hobbs in Battersea and Owles & Beaumont, drapers in Brompton Road London, was secured in 1948.
+Control of the John Anstiss group of drapery outlets and department stores, including Arding & Hobbs in Battersea and Owles & Beaumont, drapers in Brompton Road London, was secured in 1948.
 They purchased the Richard Shops chain of ladieswear stores in 1949 from Charles Clore for £800,000.
 A further thirty-seven shops were added to the business in 1950 when it took over the Scottish clothes chain Claude Alexander, while Reading department store Heelas was bought from Charles Clore, but sold three years later to the John Lewis Partnership.
 1953 saw its biggest expansion through the acquisition of Prices Tailors Limited, a Leeds multiple tailoring firm.
 Prices had been founded in 1907 by Henry Price, and traded under the Fifty Shilling Tailors brand, with 404 stores and 12 factories across the country.
 After the takeover by UDS, the chain was gradually renamed John Collier.